-- 1. Prior to shipment of a replacement part, customer must issue a PO (or provide Visa / MasterCard information) to Legacy Chillers, Inc...
-Legacy Chillers will process billing for the item(s) on a COD or terms basis. - 2.
-ALL warranty exchange parts must be returned to : Legacy Chillers, Inc., as instructed within 30 DAYS of shipment.
+- Prior to shipment of a replacement part, customer must issue a PO ( or provide Visa / Mastercard information) to Legacy Chiller Systems.
+Legacy will process billing for the item(s) on a COD or terms basis. - 2.
+ALL warranty exchange parts must be returned to Legacy Chiller Systems, Inc, 851 Tech Drive, Telford, PA.
+18969 within 30 DAYS of shipment.
 Failure to do so, will result in NON-COVERAGE of outstanding items. - 3.
-Prior to return shipping, all item(s) must have a Case Number.
-You must indicate Case Number, as well as, the base unit's Model and Serial number on the return item(s).
+Prior to part(s) return shipping, all item(s) must have a CASE number assigned.
+The factory provided CASE number, must be clearly market on the outside of the box.
+It is also highly recommended to tag the items within the box with CASE number as welll.
 Failure to do so will delay warranty coverage approval.
-IMPORTANT: It is highly recommend that you retain shipper tracking information for return items. - 4.
+IMPORTANT: It is highly recommend to retain shipper tracking information for return items for your records and proof of delivery. - 4.
 The customer is responsible for all freight charges.
-Outbound freight charges will be billed to customers open account or charged COD at the time of shipment.
+If the customer has an open credit account, outbound freight charges will be billed to customers open account.
+If the customer does not have an open credit account, outbound freight charges are paid for by customer at the time of shipment.
 All return parts will be shipped to the above address prepaid.
-Important: Unless specified in writing to the contrary, all outbound shipments will be considered urgent and will be shipped out next day air. - 5.
-You will be billed the list price for the replacement part plus applicable shipping charges.
-Once the original part is received and warranty verified, the customer's account will be credited for the part only.
-In the event the warranty claim is not valid, the customer will be expected to pay for the part within 15 days from the date of the original invoice.
+Important: Unless specified in writing to the contrary, all outbound parcel shipments will be considered urgent and will be shipped out next day air whenever possible.
+For larger LTL or flatbed shipments, special shipping arrangements shall be agreed upon in writing prior to shipment.
+To save on costs, customers are encouraged to ship materials using their own contract carriers.
+Legacy Chiller Systems does not guarantee the most competitive shipping rates.
+Freight charges that exceed \$250.00 will require payment up front or a purchase order. - 5.
+Prior to shipping replacements part(s), customers are required to pay for part(s) cash in advance (in the case of accounts that have no established credit) or issue a valid PO for part(s) (in the case of accounts that established credit) plus shipping charges.
+Part(s) will be billed at list price less any applicable discounts that may apply.
+Once the original part(s) is returned to the factory and warranty has been verified, the customer's account will be credited for the part(s) only.
+In the event the warranty claim is not valid, the customers with open accounts, will be expected to pay for the part within 15 days from the date of the original invoice.